nanocurrency/nano-docs/docs/running-a-node/rocksdb-ledger-backend.md

 !!! warning "RocksDB is experimental, do not use in production"
 	RocksDB is being included in _V20.0_ as experimental only.
 Future versions of the node may allow for production use of RocksDB, however old experimental RocksDB ledgers are not guarenteed to be compatible and may require resyncing from scratch.

+	If you are testing RocksDB and want to discuss results, configurations, etc. please join the forum topic here: https://forum.nano.org/t/rocksdb-ledger-backend-testing/111

 The node ledger currently uses LMDB (Lightning memory-mapped database) by default as the data store.
 As of _v20+_ the option to use RocksDB becomes available as an experimental option.
 This document will not go into much detail about theses key-value data stores as there is a lot of information available online.
 It is anticipated that bootstrapping will be slower using RocksDB during the initial version at least, but live traffic should be faster due to singluar writes being cached in memory and flushed to disk in bulk.